About

 David Bowie, T Rex, Thin Lizzy

 "British Grove, to my knowledge, is one of the few fully fledged recording studios left in England.
-Added to that the value of the fact that I know the proprietor very well and appreciate his vision; and because he’s a musician and understands the technology it’s not just science, it all has a reason.”
+Added to that the value of the fact that I know the proprietor very well and appreciate his vision; and because he’s a musician and understands the technology is not just science, it all has a reason.”

 Eric Clapton